wistia/wistia-open-docs/_posts/player-api.md

 ### A/B testing videos against each other

-Using an API embed code as a template, we can switch out hashed ID's for multiple videos easily.
+Using a Standard embed code as a template, we can switch out hashed ID's for multiple videos easily.
 Comparing the viewer analytics in the background will tell you which video reigned supreme!